The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 (11)

-This confirms that Electromagnetism and the Strong Force are simply the Elastic Potential Energy
+This confirms that Electromagnetism and the Strong Force are simply the Elastic Potential

-of the vacuum resisting curvature [5].
+Energy of the discrete vacuum resisting topological curvature.

 4.2 The Geometric Origin of the Plaquette